Projects in Developmental Psychology Supervised by Rachel White

 Play and Imagination

-From an early age, children spend hours each day playing.
+Children spend hours each day immersed in play.
 They might build with blocks, create imaginary friends, dig in the mud, or pretend to be superheroes.
 But, beyond pure fun, what do children gain through play and other imaginative activities?
 My research addresses how play contributes to children’s cognitive and social development, how play could help children deal with adversity, and how children learn from fictional sources including books, cartoons, and movies.